-Today’s businesses rarely rely on the in-office teams they used to.
+Today’s businesses rarely rely on the in-office teams they used to,and remote team success is of the essence.
 In fact, with 70% of people working remotely at least once a week worldwide, the remote workforce is booming, a trend that will likely continue.

 1. Have a clear line of communication

 In business, communication is key.
 In-office workers live and breathe by this rule, and it applies to remote workers even more.
 Otherwise, it’s easy for your team to lose direction and clarity.
 Though great communication must come from both ends (management and workforce), it’s always best to lead by example and to lay out exactly how you expect to communicate with your team.

 Much of this comes from making the time to message, call, or check-in, but it is also about making it as easy as possible to communicate with each other.
 If emails take up too much time, send a voice note.
 If you need to hold a group meeting, schedule a group video chat that everyone can access.

 2. Encourage and enable collaboration for remote team success

 When you have a small, in-office team, it is easy for employees to collaborate with each other and are more likely to get to know one another at the coffee machine or printer.
 When your remote workers all live in different parts of the world, collaboration becomes trickier y.

 Luckily, technology can make online collaboration not only doable, but refreshingly simple.
 It all starts with having a good communication tool, where your workers can talk to each other in a judgment-free zone.

 Some examples of these tools include Slack, Skype, Igloo Software, and even Zoom meetings.
 In this space, they can ask for help from other workers, or offer advice when someone else is stuck.
 It’s the perfect spot to brainstorm about projects, almost as if they were working in the same room.